apache/nuttx/configs/olimex-lpc1766stk/README.txt

 Where <subdir> is one of the following:

+  ftpc:
+    This is a simple FTP client shell used to exercise the capabilities of the FTPC library (apps/netutils/ftpc).
+This example is configured to that it will only work as a "built-in" program that can be run from NSH when CONFIG_NSH_BUILTIN_APPS is defined.

+    From NSH, the startup command line is then:

+      ftpc xx.xx.xx.xx[:pp]

+    where xx.xx.xx.xx is the IP address of the FTP server and pp is an optional port number.

   hidkbd:
     This configuration directory, performs a simple test of the USB host HID keyboard class driver using the test logic in apps/examples/hidkbd.